michal-bures/konkr_data/ai-chatter/default.md

 - Yes, yes, YES!
 - That's what you get!
 - AHA!
+- Taste my wrath!
+- Your time has come!
+- Now you're done!
+- Yes, I'm unstoppable!
+- Too late for words!
+- You are done for!
+- No amount of begging will save you now.
+- Nowhere left to hide, eh?
+- There is no escape.
+- Your reign ends here.
+- Justice has arrived.
+- This is just too easy.
+- This won't take long.

 > furious, much stronger, fighting
 - Came to beg for mercy?
 - Time to say goodbye.
 - We both know it's over.
 - Too late to be sorry!
+- You'll die for this.
+- I've had enough of you.
+- You're done for.
+- It's time to end this.

 > furious, stronger, suffered major damage, did not cause major damage, angry reaction
 - Hey, that hurt!
 I'll get you for that!
 - You'll pay for that!
 - Ow!
 Insolent little...
+- Trust me, you're not getting away with this!
+- Ohh now, you've done it!
+- How dare you!
+- This is going to cost you!
+- You picked the wrong fight!
+- This will not go unpunished!
+- For that, I'll make it slow and painful.

 > furious, stronger, truce
 - Just you wait...